Orozzzz/Orozzzz/README.md

 - 👀 I’m interested in ...history,space and gym
 - 🌱 I’m currently learning ...programing and english
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...my ig (iam0roz)
-- 😄 Pronouns: ...Moscow
 - ⚡ Fun fact: ... hmmm nothing

 <!---